thisconnect/port/README.md

 ##### Arguments

-1. Data - a buffer object or a string if encoding is not null.
+1. Data - a buffer object or a string (if encoding is not null).